ISSN (Print): 2709-5134

 Double-Blind Review:

 The identities of both reviewers and authors are concealed from each other throughout the review.
-To facilitate this, authors must ensure that their manuscripts are prepared in such a way that they do not reveal their identities to reviewers, either directly or indirectly.
-Please, therefore, ensure that the following items are not present in your manuscript and are provided as a separate file with the title of “Title Page”.
-It should include:
+In order to facilitate this, authors must ensure that their manuscripts are prepared in such a way that they do not reveal their identities to reviewers, either directly or indirectly.
+The authors are instructed to ensure that the following items are not present in the manuscript and are provided as a separate file with the title of “Title Page”, which should include:

 Anonymized manuscript:

 The title page will remain separate from the manuscript file throughout the peer review process and will not be sent to the reviewers.
-Please remove any identifying information, such as authors' names or affiliations, from your manuscript before submission.
-Reviewer Blinding is further ensured by the editor assigned by reviewing the manuscript file for any author identification markers and removing them from document and document properties.
+The authors are instructed to remove any identifying information, such as authors' names or affiliations, from the manuscript before submission.
+Reviewer Blinding is further ensured by the assigned editor who is responsible for reviewing the manuscript file for any author identification markers and removing them from document and document properties.
 Author anonymity prevents any reviewer bias, for example, based on an author’s country of origin or previous controversial work.
-Please be advised that even with extensive efforts it is still possible that reviewers might identify the author through their writing style, subject matter, or self-citation.
-The author is blinded of the reviewer by removing any identification markers from the manuscript file returned by the reviewer with the reviewer’s comments by the assigned editor before sending the file to the authors for revisions.
-Additionally, reviewer performa given to reviewers is not forwarded to authors and any comments specified in reviewer performa are provided to authors in the revision request email under the heading of reviewers comments.
+Authors should be aware that despite extensive efforts, it is still possible that reviewers might identify the author through their writing style, subject matter, or self-citation.
+Any identifying information of the reviewers is removed by the assigned editor from the manuscript file containing the reviewer’s comments, before it is returned to the authors for revision, ensuring that the authors remain blinded to the reviewer’s identity.
+Additionally, reviewer proforma given to reviewers is not forwarded to authors and any comments specified in reviewer proforma are provided to authors in the revision request email under the heading of reviewers’ comments, to ensure anonymity.

 Confidentiality:

-Unless otherwise specified, FUJRS expects editors and reviewers to handle all submissions in confidence.
+Editors and reviewers are expected to maintain strict confidentiality for all manuscripts submitted to FUJRS, unless otherwise specified.
 If a reviewer wishes to delegate the review or seek the opinion of a colleague on a specific aspect of the paper, they are expected to clear this with the editor in the first instance.

 Reviewers/referees' conflict of interest:

-Editors consider and try to avoid any potential conflicts of interest when assigning reviewers.
-The journal includes wording in their invitation to review stating that acceptance of the invitation implies no competing interest.
+We encourage editors to consider potential conflicts of interest when assigning reviewers.
+The journal includes wording in their invitation to review stating that acceptance of the invitation implies no financial or competing interest.
 Where a reviewer declares a potential conflict of interest the editor will select alternative reviewers.
 Failure to declare a conflict of interest may result in the removal of the reviewer from the journal database.